MahidharHub/student-spring/README.md

 ###  Generating jar file

-1.You should have Java 8 and Maven already installed in the system 2.Run mvn clean install in the directory of student-spring 3.springdemo-0.0.1-SNAPSHOT.jar will be created in target folder 4.java -jar springdemo-0.0.1-SNAPSHOT.jar will start the server in the port 8080 5.Now you should be able to access the application by http://localhost:8080 6.If student-angular is running then you could access application by http://localhost:8080
+1. You should have Java 8 and Maven already installed in the system
+2. Run mvn clean install in the directory of student-spring
+3. springdemo-0.0.1-SNAPSHOT.jar will be created in target folder
+4. java -jar springdemo-0.0.1-SNAPSHOT.jar will start the server in the port 8080
+5. Now you should be able to access the application by http://localhost:8080
+6. If student-angular is running then you could access application by http://localhost:8080

 ### Integrating backend and frontend application